Scipio94/Coverage-Pay-Analysis/README.md

 # Coverage-Pay-Analysis
-Analysis of coverage pay data
+Analysis of coverage pay data at a small charter school network throughout the 2023-2024 school year.